 Signing in any person other than one’s self for class attendance.

-Multiple Submissions: Submitting the same academic work for credit more than once unless specifically authorized by the instructor of record.
+Multiple Submissions: Submitting the same academic work, whether in-full or partial, for credit more than once unless specifically authorized by the instructor of record.

 Fabrication or Falsification: Knowingly using and/or presenting invented or fabricated information, falsified research, or other findings.